jsanchesleao/hips/README.md

 `$ hips create --name <foo> --description <bar> [--length --exclude]`

+With this command you can also set the length of the password and even prohibit some characters.

+To exclude numbers use `--numbers=false` and to exclude symbols use `--symbols=false`

-With this command the user can also set the length of the password and even prohibit some characters.
-It's recommended that this options is used only if the target service has some input limitations for the passwords.
+It's recommended that you use these options only if the target service has some input limitations for the passwords.

 Run `$ hips get <foo>` to retrieve the generated password.
 This command will copy it to the clipboard.
 If the user runs `$ hips get <foo> --display`, the password will be echoed in the console instead.